open-edge-insights/uwc/README.md

 ## Data Persistence Feature

-The Data Persistence feature in Universal Wellpad Controller enables the user to save the response JSON received from the end device (or simulator) regarding the data points in database (InfluxDB).
+The Data Persistence feature in Universal Wellpad Controller enables the user to save the content of the response JSON received from the end device (or simulator) regarding the data points in database (InfluxDB).
 The response received in JSON format is converted to metrics inside the Telegraf* microservice before passing the data to InfluxDB for storage.
 The data can be stored in the database by adding a field called "dataPersist" in the data points YML configuration files (flowmeter_datapoints.yml or iou_datapoints.yml).
 The possible values for this include "true" or "false" (Boolean values).
 Data is stored in the database if the dataPersist field value is true and not stored if the value is false.
 Also, if the field "dataPersist" is skipped, then the datapoint is not stored.

  **Notes:**
  * Any string value in the JSON response payload which is published to Telegraf* should have all the string fields listed in the Telegraf configuration file for enabling the metrics convertion feature of Telegraf* to take effect.